THE WORLD LEADER IN FIBER LASERS

 - IPG has over 1 million sq. feet of manufacturing space in the US, Germany, Italy and Russia.

-- IPG has sales and service centers in the US, Germany, UK, Italy, France, Spain, Poland, Turkey, Russia, Japan, China, the Republic of Korea and India.
-Contact us
+- IPG has sales and service centers in the U.S., Canada, Germany, the U.K., Italy, France, Spain, Poland, Czech Republic, Turkey, Russia, Japan, China, Korea, Taiwan, Singapore and India.
+Contact Us

 - IPG is listed on the NASDAQ Global Market under the symbol “IPGP”.